EddieSeven/TripCo/team/sprint5.md

 Epics planned for this release.

-* Test coverage(Does not include travis database testing)
+* Test coverage(Does not include travis database testing).
-* clean code
+* Clean code.
-* map with zoom and pan
+* Map with zoom and pan.
-* optimization selection
+* Optimization selection.
-* Trip destinations
+* Trip destinations.
-* select a starting location
+* Select a starting location.
-* fix sprint 4 issues
+* Fix sprint 4 issues.

 ## Daily Scrums